 Who knows, but something about it brought to mind the piece of advice Gertrude Stein gave to Ernest Hemingway on buying art, back in the early 1920s when Philippe de Rothschild had just, for the first time, introduced the novel idea of an estate from the Medoc bottling its own wines, and the buying of wines of any quality was not such an issue for the pocket.

 The advice: “You have to buy the people of your own age.”

-It’s not even a question of price.
-Why buy a second-rate Cote Rotie, or an also-ran from the Medoc when one could buy say… a half case of l’Oustal Blanc (first-rate and one of the finest producers of its region)?
+For Gertrude Stein it was not even a question of price.
+Why buy out of your time when you can be attentive to your own?
+Why buy a second-rate Cote Rotie or an also-ran from the Medoc when one could buy say… a half case of l’Oustal Blanc (first-rate and one of the finest producers of its region)?

-Why buy a wine from a domaine trading on history (that was never first-rate) when one could buy a wine from a domaine making history?
+Why buy a wine from a domaine trading on history that was never first-rate, when one could buy a wine from an estate making history?
 Why not live in one’s own time?
 There is something distinctly incurious and middle-brow about always defaulting to the past when choosing (for example) what book to buy, or what opera to see, or what music to listen to.

 Perhaps this focus on the Languedoc’s finest is a tonic to the relentless focus on the Bordeaux 2009 vintage, a vintage that neither the writers writing, nor most their readers reading can afford, nor in many a case will be able to wait to drink, and with possibly a dubious investment value.